Isaac-Ken/Isaac-Ken.github.io/posts/Tools/MSFVenom_CheatSheet.md

 <pre>msfvenom -l encoders #Encoders </pre>

 **Common params when creating a shellcode**

-PrependSetuid=True #Use this to create a shellcode that will execute something with SUID
 <pre> -b "\x00\x0a\x0d" </pre>
 <pre> -f c </pre>
 <pre> -e x86/shikata_ga_nai -i 5 </pre>